 This recipe will easily feed 4 to 6 people (depending on appetite).

-Mince – I used a mixture of pork and beef mince, but you could use all beef if you prefer.
-Get mince with a low fat content (10% or less is ideal) because you don’t want too much fat leaking out of the meat into the bobotie.
+Mince - I used a mixture of pork and beef mince, but you could use all beef if you prefer.
+Get mince with a low-fat content (10% or less is ideal) because you don't want too much fat leaking out of the meat into the bobotie.

 Fruit chutney or smooth apricot jam.
 I like to use my own homemade tomato chutney, but you can use your favourite brand.
-I you don’t have fruit chutney in your cupboard you can use the same amount of apricot jam.
+If you don't have fruit chutney in your cupboard you can use the same amount of apricot jam.

 Sultanas and almonds.
 The sultanas swell up during cooking, providing little pops of fruitiness in the finished dish.
-The almonds provide additional crunch and texture, and should be finely chopped.
-You could use flaked almonds instead and then there’s no need to chop them.
+The almonds provide additional crunch and texture and should be finely chopped.
+You could use flaked almonds instead and then there's no need to chop them.

 Spices – you could use your favourite brand of curry powder (either mild, medium or hot).
 I like to mix my own curry powder because then I can adjust the heat.
 If you would like to mix your own curry powder, see How to make curry powder below.